Can I administer my own music?

 The completed form must be sent to MEDLEM@TONO.NO

-In principle, TONO’s members place the administration of all rights categories in TONO’s hands.
-However, rights holders may also administer one or more categories themselves (see the list below).
+In principle, TONO’s members place the management of all rights categories in TONO’s hands.
+However, rights holders may also manage one or more categories themselves (see the list below).
 Withdrawal from a rights category will include the use of all the member’s works in that particular category.
 It is not possible to withdraw individual works or works published by a particular publisher from TONO’s administration.

 If a TONO member wishes the use of their works in one or more categories to be administered outside TONO, the works concerned will not be covered by TONO’s agreements with our customers, and the member will therefore not receive payment through TONO for any use in these categories.
 Nor will TONO be able to assist the member in the event of non-payment, etc., in relation to categories administered outside TONO.